DemocracyApps/member-org/README.md

 ### Basic Use

 So far I am making use of the package in two simple ways.
-First, I use the Organization's *addMember* method to create organization users (this creates the entry in the database as well).
+First, I use the Organization's *addMember* method to create organization users (this creates the entry in the database).
 Second, I use the Organization's *userHasAccess* method in route middleware to restrict access to organization pages (generally admin pages).

 Here is a concrete example of a middleware class for company admin pages.
 In the route, the company ID is in the 2nd route segment.